-One other aspect of machine learning is its ability to analyse and work with various languages without requiring reconfiguration.
+One other aspect of machine learning is its ability to analyze and work with various languages without requiring reconfiguration.
 Machine learning algorithms make use of clusters which means that these can interpret different languages without modifying underlying code.
 Moreover, social media monitoring tools that make use of machine learning are great for analysis.
 Particularly if you have non-native speakers in your audience.
 People who do not have English as their mother tongue generally tend to be vague and inconsistent in their communication.
 This can be hard for even human marketers to interpret and understand.
 However, machine learning makes this process easier by automatically converting text and emoticons into messages.
 Global audiences and non-native users can then easily understand these messages.

 #3 Improved social media data tracking

 A brilliant aspect of machine learning is that you can code it to determine patterns.
 Through machine learning, we can find things without telling the algorithm where or when to look for those things.
-The social media is a massive landscape for communication that has a barrage of information about your brand.
+Social media is a massive landscape for communication that has a barrage of information about your brand.
 The key is to find information that is relevant and adds to your business.
 This is where machine learning plays a role.
-The entire social network can be analysed through machine learning for interpreting messages that represent customer satisfaction, anger, happiness, and distress.
+The entire social network can be analyzed through machine learning for interpreting messages that represent customer satisfaction, anger, happiness, and distress.
 You can learn more about the sentiments of customers by implementing machine learning in your social media monitoring process.

-- Media Analysis: Whether it is images or videos, customers will not often tag your brand when they post media on the social media.
+- Media Analysis: Whether it is images or videos, customers will not often tag your brand when they post media on social media.
 This makes it incredibly difficult to find customer interactions and feedback about your brand manually.
 However, machine learning can streamline this process.
 You can train machine learning algorithms to determine patterns and logos in images and videos.
-This way you can identify how, where, and when people mention your brand on the social media.
+This way you can identify how, where, and when people mention your brand on social media.

-- Efficient Data Extraction: There is an enormous amount of data on the social media.
+- Efficient Data Extraction: There is an enormous amount of data on social media.
 The key is to collect, extract, and filter the data to find exactly what is useful for your brand.
 There is a lot of information that is extremely similar but different at the same time.
-For example, Shell the online company or a shell, e. seashell.
+For example, Shell is an online company or a shell, e. seashell.
 Machine learning can extract information without all of this ‘noise’ and filter out only what you need from the data.

 - Better Data Processing: Statistics show that the number of devices connected to the Internet will increase from 15.4 billion in 2015 to 75 billion by 2025.
-These devices are expected to soon converge with the social media to form a social Internet of Things (IoT) that will allow users to automatically update their profiles and post on their behalf.
-With this massive growth in data sizes expected, there is a need for an intelligent and efficient method for automating data processing.
+These devices are expected to soon converge with social media to form a social Internet of Things (IoT) that will allow users to automatically update their profiles and post on their behalf.
+With this massive growth in data sizes expected, there is a need for an intelligent and efficient method for automated data processing.
 This is yet another application of machine learning – it can automate the data processing process for improved and more accurate results.